ShiwangitaSingh/Fraud_Detection_Model/README.md

 ### Data cleaning including missing values, outliers and multi-collinearity.
     - Missing Values: Missing values in numerical columns were filled with the median value of each column.
-    - Outliers: The code for outlier removal using z-score was commented out.
-Alternatively, a boxplot visualization was used to detect outliers visually.
-Outlier removal was not explicitly performed in the provided code.
+    - Outliers: A boxplot visualization was used to detect outliers visually.
+Outlier removal was not explicitly performed in the code.
     - Multi-collinearity: Multi-collinearity was not addressed explicitly in the provided code.
 It refers to the situation where predictor variables in a regression model are highly correlated with each other.
 Techniques like variance inflation factor (VIF) or correlation matrix analysis can be used to identify and address multi-collinearity.